 Overview

-Both conditional entropy and mutual information, as well as joint entropy, describe the relationship between two random variables.
+Both conditional entropy and mutual information, as well as joint entropy, describe the relationship between two different random variables.

 Since the notion of entropy is the basis of all other concepts in this section and the entropy is more well-defined on discrete random variable, they are more meaningful to be applied in discrete case, though they are usually trivially extended to continuous case.